 Who was King David?
 David Anointed King of Israel was a shepherd boy.
-A creative genius, an inspiring leader, an excellent poet, a skilled warrior, and musician.
-Because of the anointing, David was victorious in his endeavors.
-Some of his reasons for success are listed, below.
+A creative genius, an inspiring leader, an excellent poet, a skilled warrior, and a musician.
+Because of the anointing, he was victorious in his endeavors.

-The anointing was the driving force in David’s life.
-To be anointed means to be ordained, or chosen by God for a specific purpose.
+To emphasize, the anointing was the driving force in David’s life.
+Anointed means to be ordained, or chosen by God for a specific purpose.
 Samuel went to anoint David.
 He was not looking for the “Who’s Who Among the Who’s.
 Samuel 1 chapter 16 verse 7 states” …The LORD does not look at the things people look at.
 People look at the outward appearance, but the LORD looks at the heart.”
 David didn’t look or smell like the part.
 However, he was the part.
 King David anointed by Samuel was already a king in his heart.
 He ruled over a giant, a lion, and a bear.
 Now, it was time for him to rule over God’s people.
 Don’t count yourself, out.
 A King lives in you, too!

 David was Anointed for True Worship

 David knew the power of being a true worshiper.
 True worshipers are Spirit-filled Christians who have a deep spiritual love relationship with God.
 They love God with their hearts and lives.
-True worshipers know what God wants.
-David, who was anointed by God wanted to worship.
+Worshipers know what God wants.
 He knew that God wanted to be loved, too.
-A true worshiper can worship with or without music.
-They have the ability to create and sing spontaneous worship love songs to God.
-They “dance like David danced”.
-In Psalm 149 verse 3 states, “Let them praise his name in a dance.
-Let them sing praises unto him with the timbrel and the harp.”
+A true worshiper can worship with or without music and has the ability to create and sing spontaneous worship love songs to God.
+They “dance like David danced.”
+In Psalm 149 verse 3 states, “Let them praise his name in a dance and sing praises unto him with the timbrel and the harp.”
 When was the last time you had “one night with the King?

 Repentance by King David